SamLevi

 ink on photopolymer plate letterpress printed speckled french paper | 9x12 each | 2022

-Crumby Prayers was a collaborative project with Rev. Brian Dixon to create visually engage images to share online from his previouslyshared thoughtful, poignant, and exceptionally short prayers first posted on twitter/X
+Crumby Prayers was a collaborative project with Rev. Brian Dixon to create visually engaging images to share online from his previously shared thoughtful, poignant, and exceptionally short prayers first posted on twitter/X

 credit for Chboro logo goes to Christopher Williams (@plasticflamepress), all other aspects of flyer designed by me